 Mainstream is developing this turbocharger for both military and civilian applications.
 No word yet when this turbocharger will be available to car enthusiasts, but Mainstream successfully commercializes its military product developments for civilian use.

 Mainstream has been heavily involved in engine research since the nineteen eighties, investigating all aspects of engine design, including HCCI, PCCI configurations, improvements to engine breathing, improved fuel economy, reduced emissions, advanced fuel injection and new supercharging and turbocharging techniques.
 Recently, Mainstream completed the design and fabrication of a new compact, lightweight turbocharged diesel engine, referred to as the AMD45.
 The AMD stands for Advanced Modular Diesel, since this turbocharged, three-cylinder four-stroke, common-rail fuel injected diesel engine can also be configured in two-cylinder or four-cylinder versions.
 This unique engine uses a patent-pending integrated starter-alternator hybrid drive and was developed for military generators and hybrid vehicles.
-Among other commercial applications, this engine is planned for use in the high-MPG diesel-electric hybrid sports car being developed by Rivian Automotive.
+Among other commercial applications, this engine is planned for use in a high-MPG diesel-electric hybrid sports car.

 Mainstream Engineering has a history of leading-edge research and development that has resulted in advanced, lean-manufacturing, cost-competitive products, which are all proudly made in the USA.
 Mainstream has job openings for engineers, visit our Careers Page for details.